TF2Autobot/tf2autobot/README.md

 - `DISABLE_LISTINGS`: [true|false] Default: false.
 This is used if you want to temporarily disable trading while your bot is alive.
 - `DISABLE_CRAFTING`: [true|false] Default: false. **NOT RECOMMENDED** to set is as true, as it cause bot and trade partner to not be able to trade because of missing pure changes.
 - `DISABLE_CRAFTING_WEAPONS`: [true|false] Default: false.
 Set to **true if you DO NOT** want your bot to automatically craft any duplicated craftable weapons.
 - `DISABLE_MESSAGES`: [true|false] Default: false.
-When true, people (that are friend with your bot) can send messages with "!message" command.
+When true, people (that are friend with your bot) will be unable send messages to you with "!message" command.
 - `DISABLE_SOMETHING_WRONG_ALERT`: [true|false] - Default: false.
 My custom - Used to notify owner if your bot has a queue problem/full inventory/low in pure (if Autokeys is on).
 - `DISABLE_CRAFTWEAPON_AS_CURRENCY`: [true|false] - Default: false.
 Set it as true if you don't want to set craft weapons as currency (0.05 ref).